-This report presents the results of the fifth survey during operation of the NPI stage 2 (November 2018), and compares them to results from the baseline survey in October 2013, the first survey in November 2014, the second survey in November 2015, the third survey in October 2016 and the fourth survey in November 2017.
+This report presents the results of the sixth survey during operation of the NPI stage 2 (October 2019), and compares them to results from the baseline survey in October 2013, the first survey in November 2014, the second survey in November 2015, the third survey in October 2016, the fourth survey in November 2017 and the fifth survey in November 2018.
 In particular, the following issues are addressed:

-- if there have been any changes to the aquatic habitat of species that are Matters of National Environmental Significance (MNES), and - whether any identified changes are likely to be due to the operation of NPI Stage 2.
+- · if there have been any changes to the aquatic habitat of species that are Matters of National Environmental Significance (MNES), and - whether any identified changes are likely to be due to the operation of NPI Stage 2.